thibaultduponchelle/perlres/CONTRIBUTING.md

 If you put official website first, you can provide a [github link](https://github.com/) (or a [metaCPAN link](https://metacpan.org/)) at the end of the line.

 Remember that this is not stricly a module list like [Task::Kensho](https://github.com/EnlightenedPerlOrganisation/task-kensho) otherwise I would have chosen in priority the [metaCPAN link](https://metacpan.org/)
-.

-Stay concise.

 ## Quality Standard

-This list is not for *people with a minimum Perl background*.
+This list is for *people with a minimum Perl background*

-It can be used by people that do not know Perl but you don't have to make this list fully accessible for them.
+It can be used by people that do not know Perl at all (or very few) but you don't have to make this list fully accessible for these folks.

 Old softwares could appear, even if not maintained for years, but only if they seems not completely dead.

+Stay concise.